voscarmv/laravelsamples/readme.md

 - Used it to output unix fortunes: \app\Http\Controllers\UNIXFortuneController.php, \config\remote.php
 - Added a homepage
 - Added my brown corpus experiment
+- Made a model.
+Was able to insert rows in database.

 ## License